freewarefocus/py400kb/README.md

 ## Hardware Tested

 **Incompatible mice and keyboards**

-- In my testing I found that certain mice & keyboards simply don't work.
-So far it seems to just be those which pull double duty and act as two devices at once.
+In my testing I found that certain mice & keyboards simply don't work.
+In general here is what is likely to NOT work:

+- Avoid devices which pull double duty and act as two devices at once.
 While you may not think your mouse is also a 'keyboard', that is exactly how the Pi sees the Corsair M55 RGB Pro gaming mouse (it has extra buttons on the side).
 No matter what "DEV" I pick (it appears as several) it simply doesn't register mouse moves correctly.
+- Wireless dongle or Bluetooth mouse/keyboards.
+While the dongles show up as a USB HID device they don't work and Bluetooth devices don't show up as USB HID devices at all.

+Specific models that failed testing:
+- Corsair M55 RGB Pro gaming mouse
-I also had no luck using the Logitech K400r wireless dongle keyboard/trackpad combo device, nor the Logitech (Logi) K270 wireless dongle mouse and keyboard.
+- Logitech K400r wireless dongle keyboard/trackpad combo
+- Logitech (Logi) K270 wireless dongle mouse and keyboard
+- Logitech (Logi) ERGO M575S Bluetooth wireless trackball

 **Compatible mice and keyboards**
-- However cheaper wired USB no-name, office standard Logitechs, etc. mice and keyboards all seem to work well.
+- However cheaper **wired** USB no-name, office standard Logitechs, etc. mice and keyboards all seem to work well.
 Even an ancient Microsoft Natural PS2 keyboard with a USB adapter worked.
 Of course, if you want a "guaranteed to work" mouse and keyboard, just get an official Raspbery Pi Mouse and a pi400, pi500 or pi500+.
-Although the pi500+ is the most expensive option, it is a delight to type on with a more standard keyboard layout and responsive Gateron KS-33 Blues - it was the inspiration of this entire project.
+Although the pi500+ is the most expensive option, it is a delight to type on with a more standard keyboard layout and responsive Gateron KS-33 Blues - it was the inspiration for this entire project.

 **RECOMMENDED USB C to OTG Splitters**